 During oil production, the associated natural gas is often flared (burned) or even sometime vented when economic, regulatory or technical barriers to the development of gas markets and gas infrastructure prevent it from being used or when re-injecting the associated gas back into the reservoir is not possible.

-GFMR estimates that global upstream gas flaring decreased to 139 billion cubic meters (bcm) in 2022 from 144 bcm in 2021.
-However, the world still flared enough gas to generate approximately 1,800 Terawatt hours (TWh) of energy, almost two-thirds of the European Union's net domestic electricity generation.
+GFMR estimates that global upstream gas flaring increased to 148 billion cubic meters (bcm) in 2023 from 139 bcm in 2022.
+Last year, the world still flared enough gas to generate approximately 1,800 Terawatt hours (TWh) of energy, almost two-thirds of the European Union's net domestic electricity generation.

 Gas flaring contributes to climate change and impacts the environment through the emission of carbon dioxide, methane, black carbon, and other pollutants.
 It is estimated that each cubic meter of associated gas flared results in about 2.8 kilograms of CO2-equivalent emissions (CO2e).
 At current levels, global flaring is estimated to result in over 350 million tons of CO2equivalent emissions annually.